Charles Jay Connick: Life

 At the age of 19, Connick became apprenticed in the production of stained glass windows at the shop of Rudy Brothers in Pittsburgh, where he stayed through 1899.
 He left for work in Boston for two years, returning to Pittsburgh in 1903 and worked for a number of stained-glass companies both in Pittsburgh and New York.
 Connick also studied drawing and painting in night classes and went to England and France to study ancient and modern stained glass, including those in the Chartres Cathedral, in which he examined the effect of light and optics that had been employed in the 12th and 13th centuries, but which he perceived to be neglected since.
 Connick was also influenced by English Arts and Crafts Movement stained glass artist Christopher Whall.

 Connick's first major work, All Saints Church in Brookline, Massachusetts, was completed in 1910.
 Connick settled in Boston where he opened his stained glass studio at Nine Harcourt Street, Back Bay, Boston, in 1913.
 From there until his death, Connick designed and produced many notable stained glass windows including the rose windows of the Cathedrals of St. Patrick and St. John the Divine in New York City, and windows in the Princeton University Chapel, the American Church in Paris, and in the Calvary Episcopal and East Liberty Presbyterian churches in Pittsburgh.
 One of his largest works is in the Heinz Memorial Chapel at the University of Pittsburgh.
-Heinz Chapel has the distinction of having all of its 23 windows (4000 sqft) designed by Connick, including its 73-foot (22 m) tall transept windows which are among the tallest such windows in the world.
+Heinz Chapel, regarded by many as Connick's most important commission, has the distinction of having all of its 23 windows (4000 sqft) designed by Connick, including its 73-foot (22 m) tall transept windows which are among the tallest such windows in the world.

 Connick also authored the book Adventures in Light and Color, modestly subtitled An Introduction to the Stained Glass Craft, as well as a series for Random House titled International Studio (1923–24).